Graston Technique Free Webinar Series

 By the end of this course, participants will be able to:

-- Understand the benefits of implementing Graston Technique in the Pediatric Population with Cerebral Palsy.
+- Understand the benefits of implementing Graston Technique in the Pediatric Population with Idiopathic Tip-Toe Walker.

-- Develop a plan of care utilizing Graston Technique for the treatment of Cerebral Palsy.
+- Develop a plan of care utilizing Graston Technique for the treatment of Idiopathic Tip-Toe Walker.

-- Understand the benefits of incorporating adjunctive therapies approaches with Graston Technique for the treatment of Cerebral Palsy.
+- Understand the benefits of incorporating adjunctive therapies approaches with Graston Technique for the treatment of Idiopathic Tip-Toe Walker.

 Exclusive Offer for Webinar Attendees